Quick Summary

 Launch day is often followed by an avalanche of bug reports.
 Product managers are scrambling, QA leads are overwhelmed, and dev teams are stuck fixing issues that should have been caught earlier.
-The truth is many of these bugs could have been prevented with the right testing.
+The truth is, many of these bugs could have been prevented with the right software quality assurance testing.

 The problem is skipping crucial types of software testing.
 Whether it's functional or non-functional tests, when key testing practices are missed, it’s no surprise that bugs show up post-launch.